mackieks/wii_undervolt/README.md

 <img src="https://github.com/mackieks/wii_undervolt/blob/main/images/zoom.jpg" width=300 max> <img src="https://github.com/mackieks/wii_undervolt/blob/main/images/tool.jpg" width=500>

 Each regulator has a trimpot for adjusting the voltage.
 Turn it clockwise to increase Vout, and counterclockwise to decrease Vout.
 You can turn the pots with tweezers or a tiny, blunt Phillips screwdriver.
+The Vout ranges are bounded by resistors so that the entire pot range is usable (and to avoid pumping 5v into any of the rails.)

 **Note:** the trimpots are fragile mechanical devices.
 If you turn them too far in one direction, they'll 'wrap around' to the other side.
 When overturned like this, there's a small region that won't produce a reasonable resistance, causing Vout to collapse.
 Just keep turning and Vout will jump back to the intended range.